ana00/TouchDesigner.TUIO/README.md

 # anita.touchdesigner.tuio
-How to send 3D TUIO bundle out of touchdesigner
+Script to send 3D TUIO bundle out of touchdesigner

+Also an older TUIO 1.0 receiver developed but TouchDesigner staff